Panda88CO/udi-yolink/POLYGLOT_CONFIG.md

     Suppport for YoLink devices

 ## Yolink Node server
-    Enables yoLink (https://shop.yosmart.com/) devices to be controlled using the ISY Current list of devices supported is as follows:
+    Current list of devices supported is as follows:

     'Switch', 'THSensor', 'MultiOutlet', 'DoorSensor','Manipulator', 'MotionSensor', 'Outlet', 'GarageDoor', 'LeakSensor'